 Key ITSM Challenges for Growing Startups

 The distributed work model has become the default in startups, not the exception.
 Teams are scattered across time zones, working primarily through Slack channels and shared documents.
-Yet most ITSM tools still operate like it's 2019, forcing employees into separate portals and complex ticketing systems that nobody wants to use.
+Yet most legacy ITSM tools still operate like it's 2019, forcing employees into separate portals and complex ticketing systems that nobody wants to use.

 Most growing companies we talk to are Slack-centric teams that already use tools like Notion, Google Drive, or Confluence for knowledge management.
 They need ITSM that plugs into this ecosystem smoothly, not another system that creates more friction for already overwhelmed IT teams.